 In 2019, the TIGA board discussed and devised a draft set of voluntary Principles for Safeguarding Players.
-On 13th December 2019, TIGA published the draft Principles and Positive Practices (see below) and invited games businesses to provide feedback and comments.
+On 13th December 2019, TIGA published the draft Principles and Positive Practices and invited games businesses to provide feedback and comments.
 The formal consultation period ended on 20th January 2020.
 On 25th February 2020, TIGA formally published the first set of voluntary Principles for Safeguarding Players and Positive Practices.

 TIGA will continue to welcome further feedback and comments on the Principles and Positive Practices, which should be sent to: suzi@tiga.org